GLOBAL MARKETS-Pound up as Britain coughs up, Bitcoin rockets

 “It seems to me markets are still trading on the theory that the glass is half full,” said fund manager Hermes’ chief economist Neil Williams.

-Asian share markets had not quite as jubilant, checked by caution over the latest missile test by North Korea and concerns at recent softness in Chinese shares.
+Asian share markets were not quite as jubilant, checked by caution over the latest missile test by North Korea and concerns at recent softness in Chinese shares.

 MSCI’s broadest index of Asia-Pacific shares outside Japan barely budged from where it started the day, while China’s blue chip index ended flat having slipped as much as 1 percent at one point.